kamsekar/kamsekar.github.io/docs/publications/index.md

 ---

-The electrocatalysts I work with typically consist of **catalytic nanoparticles** dispersed on a **support material**.
+The electrocatalysts I work with typically consist of <u>catalytic nanoparticles</u> dispersed on a <u>support material</u>.
 Their performance can be improved not only by optimizing the noble-metal-based nanoparticles themselves, but also by tailoring the support.
 Certain supports, such as ceramics, can interact with nanoparticles in ways that enhance activity or otherwise contribute to an improved catalytic performance, even though the support alone is not highly catalytic.

-These three papers show examples of how using a titanium oxynitride support created beneficial **metal–support interactions** compared to the commonly used carbon support:
+These three papers show examples of how using a titanium oxynitride support created beneficial <u>metal–support interactions</u> compared to the commonly used carbon support:
  - Platinum nanoparticles for the oxygen reduction reaction (ORR) in acidic media, one of the half-reactions in a hydrogen fuel cell.
  - Ruthenium nanoparticles for the hydrogen evolution reaction (HER) in alkaline media, one of the half-reactions in water splitting.
  - Iridium nanoparticles for the oxygen evolution reaction (OER) in acidic media, the other half-reaction in water splitting.